Home » Growing » How To Care For a Peace Lily Indoors

 Peace lilies love consistency:

-• Avoid cold drafts: Keep them away from frequently opened doors or windows during the winter.
+• Avoid cold drafts: Keep your peace lily away from doors or windows that get opened a lot.
+Especially during the winter.

 Boosting Humidity Levels

-• Pebble tray: Fill a shallow tray with water and pebbles and place the pot on top.
+• Pebble tray: Fill a tray with pebbles and water and then put your peace Lily pot on top of it.

 Watering